pnadon/hylia-demo/src/posts/web-crawler-with-python.md

 date: 2019-06-21T04:48:40.251Z
 ---
 ## Introduction
-This tutorial will show to make a web crawler using simple Python and built-in packages.
+This tutorial will show to make a web crawler using simple [Python](https://www.python.org) and built-in packages.

 ## Prerequisites
-You must have gone through the setup tutorial, or at least have python installed along with a basic text editor.
+You must have gone through the setup tutorial, or at least have *Python* installed along with a basic text editor.

 ## Reddit's JSON api
 ### visualizing the JSON